Covid 19 coronavirus: Fullers ferry halted after disruptive passenger refuses to wear mask

 "Our crew did everything they are required to do, followed the guidelines, and overall did a brilliant job responding to the individual."

-Public health expert Michael Baker said the incident was an example of the ongoing challenges public health interventions face.
+Public health expert Baker said the incident was an example of the ongoing challenges public health interventions face.

 "People will often react against things that are unfamiliar," he said.